dartoos-dev/well_formed/README.md

 fields with stunning capabilities such as:

 - **Required fields**: any field can be made required.
-To do this, simply assign an error message to the field's "blank" property.
+To do this, simply assign an error message to the field's `blank` property.
 - **Validation**: this is done automatically according to the field type.
 You can use your own error messages by assigning them to properties like `blank`, `malformed`, `long`, etc. In addition, you can pass an extra validation step to